Dave864/Hex_Summons/README.md

 - core + element_1 + element_3
 - core + element_2 + element_3
 - core + element_1 + element_2 + element_3

+Player classes/class chains determine what spells a player has access to.
+Some classes/class chains may also grant techniques, though that is primarily determined by the weapon (and possible other equipment) a player character wields.
+- Currently, the idea is to have individual wisps grant additional buffs to spells (possibly techniques) when they are channeled.
+Wisps can be assigned to individual spells when a character class is set.

 ### World Traversal